Dcroix/Dcroix/README.md

 ## 📈 Current Role
-Independent Data Science Consultant (Jedi Data Seer)
+Independent Artificial Intelligence and Data Science Consultant
-> "Traveling between systems to help organizations harness the Force from their data."
+> "Helping organizations harness the Force from their data and creating AI technologies for seamless data driven decision."

 ## ⚔️ Main Missions
 * Development of an offline AI assistant which integrates company reports for executive-level data-driven decision-making.